boundarydevices/android_device_mediatek/docs/kernel-guide.md

 By default, Android uses a prebuild (binary) kernel located in:
 `~/src/mediatek/device/mediatek/common-kernel/`

-To re-build the kernel, have to perform the following steps:
+To re-build the kernel, do the following steps:

 1. Fetch the kernel source code with `repo`: